Sony backs Acutronic Robotics’ hardware robot operating system

 HPE scoops up Cloud Technology Partners to boost hybrid cloud consulting

 Sony is investing in Acutronic Robotics‘ Series A round, via its Sony Innovation Fund.
-Sony will also adopt Acutronics Hardware Robot Operating System (H-ROS), for use in its own robotics division, the company says.
-This funding follows investment by DARPA in the Acutronics platform, which aims to become an industry standard for robotics components from across hardware and software providers.
+Sony will also adopt Acutronic’s Hardware Robot Operating System (H-ROS), for use in its own robotics division, the company says.
+This funding follows investment by DARPA in Acutronic’s platform, which aims to become an industry standard for robotics components from across hardware and software providers.

-Acutronics was set up in 2016, and offers a way to allow components combine in new robotics systems easily with ready-made compliance with industry and commercial standards for easy deployment.
+Acutronic was set up in 2016, and offers a way to allow components combine in new robotics systems easily with ready-made compliance with industry and commercial standards for easy deployment.
 The idea is to take out some of the more complicated base level steps towards deploying robotics in industry and the workplace, with a focus on building robots that are both reusable across applications and reconfigurable to suit different purposes.

 The size of the Sony investment, or Acutronic’s Series A round was not disclosed.
 But Sony’s strategic use of the platform in its own operations, and DARPA’s prior investment, suggest there’s a lot of interest in this solution for unifying a fractured robotics landscape.